UnicefAbhiSharma009/MetadataSearch/README.md

 ---

 ## Testing

 - Apex test coverage is provided via `META_MetadataSearchControllerTest.cls`.
-- LWC can be tested in any Lightning App Page or Utility Bar context.
+- The component can be tested in any Lightning App Page or Utility Bar context.

 ---